 Instead of taking action against the cosmetic companies, the FDA released a statement that the new testing method would “have insufficient sensitivity to detect asbestos and cannot provide the highest possible level of confidence when used by suppliers of talk to certify ‘absence of asbestos.’”

 U.S. Consumer Product Safety Commission Follows Similar Standards

 A recent discovery of a number of brands of children’s crayons and toys show that the U.S. Consumer Product Safety Commission followed similar steps when they didn’t regulate the products, even though asbestos-containing talc was found in at least four different brands of crayons and two toy kit.

-A recent study performed by the EWG Action Fund shows that the U.S. Consumer Product Safety Commission has known for 15 years that these crayons contain asbestos, yet, all they can do is warn the public of the hazards and hope that stores take the products off of their shelves.
+A recent study performed by the EWG Action Fund shows that the U.S. Consumer Product Safety Commission has known for 15 years that these crayons contain asbestos.
+Yet, all they can do is warn the public of the hazards and hope that stores take the products off of the shelves.

 The EWG Action Fund reached out to the Safety Commission, but so far, there is no indication that any action has been taken to completely ban the products.

 - Amscan Crayons: Contains Tremolite, Anthophyllite

 - Nickelodeon Teenage Mutant Ninja Turtle Crayons: Contains Tremolite